What’s Moving Ares Commercial Real Estate Corporation (ACRE) Today? Check Out The Facts

 An interesting stock that came up in some of our conversations today is Ares Commercial Real Estate Corporation (NYSE:ACRE).
-At current price of $6.96, the shares have already added 1.21 points (21.04% higher) from its previous close of $5.75.
+At current price of $7.4, the shares have already lost -1.39 points (-15.86% lower) from its previous close of $8.79.
 Should you buy or avoid them?
-The stock sets an active trading volume day with a reported 161643 contracts so far this session.
-ACRE shares had a relatively better volume day versus average trading capacity of 538.19 thousand shares, but with a 0 million float and a 33.72% run over a week, it’s definitely worth keeping an eye on.
+The stock sets an active trading volume day with a reported 87539 contracts so far this session.
+ACRE shares had a relatively better volume day versus average trading capacity of 588.96 thousand shares, but with a 27.54 million float and a 45.53% run over a week, it’s definitely worth keeping an eye on.
 The one year price forecast for ACRE stock indicates that the average analyst price target is $16.75 per share.
-This means the stock has a potential increase of 140.66% from where the ACRE share price has been trading recently.
+This means the stock has a potential increase of 126.35% from where the ACRE share price has been trading recently.

-Looking at the current readings for Ares Commercial Real Estate Corporation, the two-week RSI stands at 33.25.
+Looking at the current readings for Ares Commercial Real Estate Corporation, the two-week RSI stands at 38.1.
 This figure suggests that ACRE stock, for now, is neutral, meaning that the shares are stable in terms of price movement.
-The stochastic readings, on the other hand, based on the current ACRE readings is similarly very revealing as it has a stochastic reading of 24.74% at this stage.
-This figure means that ACRE share price today is being overbought.
+The stochastic readings, on the other hand, based on the current ACRE readings is similarly very revealing as it has a stochastic reading of 42.55% at this stage.
+This figure means that ACRE share price today is being neutral.

-Technical chart claims that Ares Commercial Real Estate Corporation (ACRE) would settle between $6.33/share to $6.9/share level.
-However, if the stock price goes below the $5.18 mark, then the market for Ares Commercial Real Estate Corporation becomes much weaker.
-If that happens, the stock price might even plunge as low as $4.6 for its downside target.
-The stock is currently in the green zone of MACD, with the indicator reading 0.04.
+Technical chart claims that Ares Commercial Real Estate Corporation (ACRE) would settle between $9.71/share to $10.63/share level.
+However, if the stock price goes below the $7.5 mark, then the market for Ares Commercial Real Estate Corporation becomes much weaker.
+If that happens, the stock price might even plunge as low as $6.21 for its downside target.
+The stock is currently in the green zone of MACD, with the indicator reading 1.58.
 Traders are always alerted for the move of a stock above or below the zero line due to the fact that the reading is an indicator of the position of the short-term average relative to the long-term average.
 If the MACD is above the zero line, then the short-term average relative is above that of the long-term average, thus implying an upward momentum.
 Vice versa is the case if the MACD is below the zero line.

 Analysts at Credit Suisse raised their recommendation on shares of ACRE from Neutral to Outperform in their opinion released on January 08.
 Raymond James analysts bumped their rating on Ares Commercial Real Estate Corporation (NYSE:ACRE) stock from Outperform to Strong Buy in a separate flash note issued to investors on January 11.
 Analysts at BTIG Research, made their first call for the equity with a Buy recommendation, according to a research note that dated back to October 09.